 Case 1

-Typical elevated walkway with some posts and beams.
+Typical elevated walkway with posts and beams.

 Does your walkway look like this?